aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/technical-articles/using-lightcells-api/_index.md

 The following sample code illustrates this process.
 The program reads a large file with millions of records.
 It takes a little time to read each sheet in the workbook.
 The sample code reads the file and retrieves the total number of cells, strings count and formulas count for each worksheet.

-{{< gist "aspose-cells" "87c05ec07dd1a65ac6fcdf2fa896b01e" "Examples-src-main-java-com-aspose-cells-examples-articles-LightCellsTest1-LightCellsTest1.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-articles-LightCellsTest1-LightCellsTest1.java" >}}

 A class that implements LightCellsDataHandler interface

-{{< gist "aspose-cells" "87c05ec07dd1a65ac6fcdf2fa896b01e" "Examples-src-main-java-com-aspose-cells-examples-articles-LightCellsDataHandlerVisitCells-LightCellsDataHandlerVisitCells.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-articles-LightCellsDataHandlerVisitCells-LightCellsDataHandlerVisitCells.java" >}}